joshdick/onedark.vim/README.md

 ![Broken Colors](https://raw.githubusercontent.com/joshdick/onedark.vim/master/img/broken_colors.png)

-If Vim looks similar the screenshot above, you have enabled Vim's 24-bit color terminal support, but your terminal doesn't support 24 bit color.
+If Vim looks similar to the screenshot above, you have enabled Vim's 24-bit color terminal support, but your terminal doesn't support 24 bit color.
 Remove the relevant `~/.vimrc` configuration for enabling 24-bit color support to get things looking better.

 **Why do the colors in terminal Vim look slightly off/not like the preview image at the top of this README?**